cewitte/BucketList/README.md

 }
 ```

-"I’m a huge fan of making structs conform to Equatable as standard, even if you can’t use an optimized comparison function like above – structs are simple values like strings and integers, and I think we should extend that same status to our own custom structs too."
+>I’m a huge fan of making structs conform to Equatable as standard, even if you can’t use an optimized comparison function like above – structs are simple values like strings and integers, and I think we should extend that same status to our own custom structs too.

 ### Selecting and editing map annotations